frc1678/android-homework/HOMEWORK1.md

 To begin, create a new android project, and name it whatever your heart desires.
 However, you will soon encounter a screen that looks something like this:
 ![SDK image](Images/SDK.png)

 Worry not!
-For I am here to tell you that setting it to API 19: Android 4.4(KitKat) will suffice for now.
+For I am here to tell you that setting it to API 19: Android 4.4 (KitKat) (However, note that if you are using a pre-KitKat device, it will fail and possibly explode) will suffice for now.
 May I advise you, however, that whenever there are unfamiliar terms such as SDK or API, it is helpful to look up and at least have a basic understanding of what they mean.
 Anyway, continue hitting next and then finish.

 And Voila!
 You have created your first android application!